-A keynote can move a room for an hour.
-A book keeps speaking long after the event ends.
-If you are a speaker, consultant, or thought leader, you probably already have the raw material for a book.
-The real challenge is finding time for writing a book, along with structure and the gap between spoken ideas and a finished manuscript.
-That is where book ghostwriting comes in.
+If you are a consultant, coach, or speaker, you probably already have the raw material for a book.
+The real challenge is time, structure, and the gap between spoken or client-facing work and a finished manuscript.
+That is where a business book ghostwriter comes in.

 Key Takeaways